How to work out what to charge for a translation job

 Initially, the majority of freelance translation service providers work mainly for agencies.
 Translation agencies tend to dictate the rate a self-employed service provider gets paid.
 So, when you find your first direct clients, you will probably be at a loss about what freelance rates to charge them.
 So, most new translators just guess what the “going rate” is and pitch their price around that mark.

 This is a flawed approach as it doesn’t actually take into account what you’ll need to live.

 Calculating a target income

-To get a clear idea of how much income you will need as a self-employed person before your business becomes viable, it is important, first of all, to know all outgoings.
+Before you know what to charge for a translation job, you need to get a clear idea of how much income you will need as a self-employed person before your business becomes viable. it is important, first of all, to know all outgoings.

 Let’s assume you have a home office and are solely responsible for all household expenses.
 In this scenario you need to include the following costs in the calculations of charges for services rendered.